-Bill Wyman made his debut as the bass player for the Rolling Stones on this day in 1962.
-He passed his audition to become a member mainly because of what reason?
+Bill Wyman made his debut as the Rolling Stones bass player on this day in 1962.
+He passed his audition mainly because of what reason?

 Answer: He owned his own bass amplifier

 Here’s the rest of today’s Rock N’ Roll Diary!